Sam-Davis07/Nexora-ecommerce/README.md

 - Tablet
 - Mobile

-The navigation, product grids, shopping cart, wishlist, and other sections adapt to smaller screens.
+The navigation, product grids, shopping cart, wishlist, and other sections adapt to smaller screen sizes.

 ---